allaboutopensource/openstack-automation/README.md

 windows-node: You should have imported the AD module on to the node using the command: Import-Module Active Directory
 openstack-node: You need to source the RC file before running the openstack command on the slave node.

+Alternatively, you can achieve this with the single slave (Centos/Linux Node) where you need to first add the slave to Active Directory using adcli tool.

+adcli is a command line tool that help us to integrate or join Linux systems such as RHEL & CentOS to Microsoft Windows Active Directory (AD) domain.
+It’s allow us to use the same AD login credential to access Linux machine.

+You need to aware of the basic adcli commands in this case like:

+adcli create-group --description=<group desription> --domain=example.com --login-user=test-user --domain-ou="OU=example,DC=com" test-group
+adcli delete-group test-group --domain=example.com adcli add-member --domain=example.com test-group test-user --login-user=<user>
+adcli remove-member --domain=example.com test-user